leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: 2 annotations per tweet, from six expert annotators.
-Then, the second expert gives each tweet a rating based on a 6-point Likert scale (1 = Not offensive at all, 6 = Very offensive)
-* Annotation agreement: Krippendorf alpha = 0.38 (hate/not)
 * Reference: Ross, B., Rist, M., Carbonell, G., Cabrera, B., Kurowsky, N. and Wojatzki, M., 2017.
 Measuring the Reliability of Hate Speech Annotations: The Case of the European Refugee Crisis.
 ArXiv,.

 __37. Detecting Offensive Statements Towards Foreigners in Social Media__